EruantalonJS/node-doxygen/README.md

 `npm install doxygen`

-##Current version: 0.1.2

-This module automates the installation and generation of doxygen documentation so that it can be easily included as a build step
+This module is a wrapper around Doxygen, to automate the installation and generation of doxygen documentation so that it can be easily included in any project build.
+Supports Linux, Windows, and MacOS

 ##Examples of use